Emveez/aimkeyDetection/README.md

 ### Demo
 ![Alt Text](https://media.giphy.com/media/1Qn3CVajk66Gjl6EBm/giphy.gif)

 The demo was perform with a GTX 1060 and Intel Core i5-6600 CPU @ 3.30GHz.
-With this hardware we could make detect at around 15 fps.
+With this hardware we could detect at around 15 fps.